ga-curriculum/react-jukebox-front-end-lab/canvas-landing-pages/seb.md

 ## Prerequisites

-- Controlled Forms in React
-- Lifting State in React
-- Fetching Data in React
 - Express API - Jukebox Lab - This module requires an existing Express API for performing CRUD operations on the resource `tracks`.

-## Time to complete

-Estimated time to complete core lab exercise: **8 hours**

 ## Content